VivienneTAJ/App-Maths-Project-v1/README.md

 # App-Maths-Project-v1
-Group Applied Maths for Games and User Res project for 2020/21
+Applied Maths for Games and User Res group project for 2020/21